Marianne Wifstrand Schiebe

 Another common mistake is to group statements concerning the truth value of the anthropomorphic images of the divine with comments concerning other aspects of them (e.g.,craftmanship, material, finish and the like) and to regard all this as a separate, self-contained topic.
 However, behind any reflection on the truth status of the anthropomorphic images lurks the general problem of the truth status and origins of anthropomorphic representation as such.

 The project is the first one ever to define this problem and to investigate the relevant material systematically.
 It focuses on ancient philosophers’ theories about how the concept of humanlike gods had arisen.
-The results will be presented in a monograph currently being finished.
 Although there is little explicit evidence for an ongoing debate about the origins of the anthropomorphic image of the divine, the answer to the question often reveals itself to the attentive eye as implicit in the texts.
 The low rate of explicit discussion is a sign that for a long time one specific model was so predominant as to be next to a communis opinio.
 According to this model, as reconstructed by me, the idea of gods in human shape was a deplorable result of linguistic misunderstanding.
 Once, in the time of early mankind, there had been made valuable and truthful accounts describing the influence and operations of the divine in the cosmos by means of a metaphorical language, thereby drawing on such close and familiar source domains as family relations, sex, and the human body.
 When in the course of time people lost sight of the fact that all these fathers and mothers, marriages and love affairs, arms, heads, embraces and quarrels were to be understood metaphorically, and began to take them literally, they came perforce to believe in a pantheon of real mothers and fathers, men and wife and so on.

 This model, which I think can be safely reconstructed from the texts, is described in full in the third chapter of my monograph (3.1.1.).
 Explicit statements mostly represent more marginal opinions.
 Thus, for instance, the rather modern-looking theory that can be worked out from Xenophanes, fragments 14–16 Diels/Kranz remains unique throughout (cf. monograph, ch.
 3.1.3).